• Skip to primary navigation

 • ×

-Look at this fun black and white triangle design on my planter!
+Look at this fun black and white triangle design on my planter on the right.
 I wasn't sure if this project would work but it sure did!!
-And, judging from the comments I get when I'm out in my yard, people like the bold design on the planter.
+And, judging from the comments I get when I'm out in my yard, people like the bold designs on the planters.

-If you are looking for large flower pot painting ideas, this is it!
+If you are looking for large flower pot black and white painting ideas, you are in the right place!
 This pot has a circumference of almost 40 inches, so it is big!
 Obviously, you can scale your design to any size you'd like.

 black and white triangle painted planter